Concordium/concordium.github.io/source/shared/net/desktop-wallet/accounts-desktop.rst

 -  **Update credentials**: Add new credentials to the account.
 See :ref:`Add credentials to an account <multi-credentials>`.

+-  **Register data**:

--  **Add baker**: Make the account a baker account.
+-  **Register as a baker**: Make the account a baker account.
 See :ref:`See Add a baker account in the Desktop Wallet <create-baker-desktop>`.
-If the account is already a baker account, you'll see a list of options for managing a baker account: :ref:`Remove baker <remove-baker>`, :ref:`Update baker keys<update-baker-keys>`, :ref:`Update baker stake<change-baker-stake>`, and :ref:`Update baker restake earnings<change-restake-settings>`.
+If the account is already a baker account, you'll see **Baking** which contains a list of options for managing a baker account: :ref:`Remove baker <remove-baker>`, :ref:`Update baker keys<update-baker-keys>`, :ref:`Update baker stake<change-baker-stake>`, and :ref:`Update baker restake earnings<change-restake-settings>`.

+- **Register as a delegator**: Register the account as a delegator.
+See :ref:`Delegation in the Desktop Wallet<delegation-dw>` and :ref:`Delegation<delegation-concept>` for information about delegation.
+If you are already delegating, you'll see **Delegation** which contains a list of options for managing delegation.

 Edit account name
 -----------------